zaheerbagwan/ZCasting-Weather-Web-App/README.md

 - **Real-time Weather Updates:** Fetch weather information using the OpenWeather API.
 - **User Input Functionality:** Enter any city name to get weather details.
 - **Responsive Design:** Optimized for seamless use across different devices.
+- **Last Searched City Memory:** Uses localStorage to remember and display the last searched city, even after refreshing the page.
+- **Responsive Design:** Optimized for seamless use across desktop and mobile devices.

 ## Technologies Used